4 Expert Tips For Effective Workplace Communication

 As the name implies, BPR is best suited for businesses that need to redesign their entire business process in order to achieve a complete overhaul of their key operating components from start to finish.

-One of the many benefits of BPR is that, once implemented, your business will be more efficient, more profitable, and better equipped to handle future shifts in operations management that you may find necessary.
+One of the many benefits of BPR is that, once implemented, your business is set up to be more efficient, more profitable, and better equipped to handle future shifts in operations management that you may find necessary.

 Granted, by its very nature, BPR is more costly and time-consuming than some other OM theories and practices, but the results can be well worth the effort and expense.